aokzhul/pyguessing-game/README.md

-# pyguessing-game
+# Pyguessing - Python Guessing Game
-A simple number guessing game made in Python
+This is a simple Number Guessing Game in Python, using the basic concepts of python programming.